-- Dependencies of security assurance requirements are fulfilled by the EAL6 package selection. - The augmentation to this package identified in paragraph 237 and 240 do not introduce dependencies not already satisfied by the EAL6 package, and is considered as consistent augmentation: - ALC FLR.1 has no dependency.
+- Dependencies of security assurance requirements are fulfilled by the EAL6 package selection. - The augmentation to this package identified in paragraph 247 does not introduce dependencies not already satisfied by the EAL6 package, and is considered as consistent augmentation: - ALC FLR.1 has no dependency.

-6 TOE summary specification (ASE TSS)
+6 TOE summary specification (ASE\TSS)